MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

 > Once user provisioning is completed by Microsoft Entra Connect, all users in the organization should be available as MailUser in the Exchange Admin Center and can be selected when creating migration batches.

 ### Step 4 - Uninstall Hybrid Configuration Wizard and Microsoft Entra Connect
-Once you have completed the migration, you can uninsatll the HCW and Microsoft Entra Connect on the virtual server.
+Once you have completed the migration, you can uninstall the HCW and Microsoft Entra Connect on the virtual server.
 At this point you can remove the server from the domain and turn it off.

 ### Step 5 - Repeat for each tenant
 Once you have completed the steps for migration, repeat the steps for all of your remaining tenants.